 Over time, more indicators will be added to SlopeCharts, but the means of entering them by way of this dialog box will remain the same.
 You can mix and match indicators to your liking, and they will be applied to any and all charts you observe until such time as you “clear” the indicators via this same dialog box.

-There is helpful information on each of these studies you can access instantly by clicking the ? button on any one of the tabs.
+There is helpful information about each of these studies that you can access instantly by clicking the ? button on any one of the tabs.
 The Reference Guide lists details on all the studies.